edgedb/rfcs/text/1008-tls-and-alpn.rst

-In order to accept the self-signed certificate, at the time of certificate generation, the EdgeDB CLI will also copy the generated certificate into the so-called ``credentials.json`` - a group of JSON files named after the EdgeDB instance in a well-known place (e.g.
+In order to accept the self-signed certificate, at the time of certificate generation, the EdgeDB CLI will also copy the generated certificate into the so-called credentials JSON - a group of JSON files named after the EdgeDB instance in a well-known place (e.g.
 ``~/.config/edgedb/credentials/`` depending on the OS) that are meant to store credentials for the client to establish connections to the EdgeDB